How to Correctly Load an Excavator on a Trailer

 Step 3: Clean Your Trailer, Machine, and Ramp

 Loaders, skid steers, compact excavators, and other excavators are often packed with debris from the last job.
 Ensure that the machine and trailer are clean of mud, dirt, and anything else that could fly off and hit other vehicles on the road to the following job site, or use a dump trailer to keep the debris contained while you’re hauling the equipment.
+Remember to clean any mud, grease, or debris from the ramp since these could cause the excavator to slide during loading.

 Step 4: Start Your Engine and Move Up the Ramps

+Once again, don’t move the excavator unless you are thoroughly familiar with all its controls.
+Now is not the time to grab the wrong handle or hit a foot pedal that moves the machine in an unexpected direction.
 Next, line up the excavator with the trailer with the dozer blade, arm, and boom facing the trailer.
 Check your surroundings, looking for power lines and limbs, and travel up the ramps.
 Maintain the slowest speed while going up the ramp, and when the machine settles on the trailer bed, position it so its weight is centered right in front of the trailer’s rear axle and centered on the trailer’s width.

 Step 5: Lower the Blade and Secure It